Back to school for spouses

 In addition to government assistance, private or organization-funded scholarships are an excellent way to finance your education.
 Military.com offers an extensive “Scholarship Finder” that can help spouses sort through the more than $300 million in scholarships and grants available for military families and veterans.
 Funding is at your fingertips.

-Although overseas military bases are often usually not located in the vicinity of universities, the U.S. government has established partnerships with Central Texas College, Embry-Riddle Aeronautical University, the University of Maryland University College and the University of Oklahoma to offer college courses on installations.
+Although overseas military bases are often usually not located in the vicinity of universities, the U.S. government has established partnerships with Central Texas College, Embry-Riddle Aeronautical University, the University of Maryland Global Campus, and the University of Oklahoma to offer college courses on installations.

 If the schools at your current location do not offer a program that you are interested in, many schools offer degrees entirely online in any field you can imagine.
 Some colleges and universities offer reduced tuition rates for military-affiliated students.